Page 1: Biography

 Kühtze, Frederick Joseph

-Frederick Joseph Kühtze (known as Joseph) was born Joseph Friedrich in Cologne, Germany, on 8 April 1833.
+Frederick Joseph Kühtze (known as Joseph) was born Joseph Friedrich in Cologne, then part of the kingdom of Prussia, on 8 April 1833.
 His parents were Carl Kühtze, a master joiner, and his wife, Caecilia Gierssen.
 In 1850 Kühtze joined the German maritime marine as a cadet, and eventually arrived in Victoria, Australia, probably in the late 1850s.
 There he became a proficient brewmaster, developing a brewing process using top fermentation, a method then used extensively in Australia to produce ales and stouts.

 Kühtze moved in 1867 to Dunedin, New Zealand, where he may have worked as a brewer for Theyers and Beck.
 He married Eleanor Turvey in the Baptist chapel, Hanover Street, Dunedin, on 24 August 1870; they were to have six sons and five daughters.
 They then moved to Alexandra, where Kühtze worked for Theyers and Beck.
 He was naturalised as a British subject in 1872.
 Kühtze was granted a brewer's licence for Hartley's Beach, Cromwell, on 2 September 1873.